MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/docker_windows.md

 ## Configuring Docker Startup

-Several start options are available for the Docker daemon.
-In this section some of these relevant to the Docker daemon on Windows will be detailed.
+Several startup options are available for the Docker daemon.
+In this section, some of these relevant to the Docker daemon on Windows will be detailed.
 For complete coverage of all daemon options, see the [Docker daemon documentation on docker.com]( https://docs.docker.com/engine/reference/commandline/daemon/)

 ### Listening TCP port